 These nylon sacks help to organize our gear and clothing and free up a lot of space.
-I put my clothes in colour coded cubes.
+I put my clothes in color-coded cubes.
 Underwear in white, shirts in red, shorts and skirts in blue.
 They are lightweight and durable and we have had some of our packing cubes for nearly a decade.
-We can stuff our clothing into them and have a completely neat travel back.
+We can stuff our clothing into them and have a completely neat trip back.
 We recently read that Eagle Creek has gone out of business, but they are still on Amazon for now here at Eagle Creek Pack-It Specter Cubes.
 That is what we use, but you can also look at Osprey Ultralight Packing Cube Set

 6. Compression Cubes

 If you want to save space in your travel bags, Compression Cubes are an amazing addition.
 The Eagle Creek Compression Cube Set is an excellent choice.
 They act as stuff sacks where we can cram our clothes into a bag and then zip it closed to free up even more space in our backpacks.
 We cram odds and ends in, pack it to the max and then use the second zipper to compress it down to a small and neat little bag holding everything.

 A good toiletry bag has really kept us organized, neat, and clean.
 The Packit Wallaby is a great organizer that we can hang on the back of doors.
 Its zipper pockets keep things from falling out and it is compact enough that it doesn’t take up the space of bulky leather toiletry bags.
 Read more: Best Travel Organizers for Smarter Packing